DarrenM07/DFootball/README.md

     @login_required(login_url='/login')
     def show_main(request):
     ```
     In views.py, the login_required decorator is imported from Django's authentication system to restrict access to certain views.
 By adding the @login_required(login_url='/login') decorator above the show_main function, access to the main page is restricted to authenticated users only.
 If a user tries to access the main page without being logged in, they will be redirected to the login page.
-This ensures that only logged-in users can view mood entries, enhancing security and user privacy.
+This ensures that only logged-in users can view object entries, enhancing security and user privacy.
 After implementing this, running the Django server will redirect unauthenticated users to the login page when attempting to access the main page.

 6. Using Data (Cookies)
     In this update, we are enhancing the Django application to store and display the user's last login time using cookies.
 First, in the login_user function, after a successful login, a cookie named last_login is created with the current date and time using the response.set_cookie() method.
 This stores the last login time as a cookie on the user's browser.